Import Custom Character & Retargeting

 When you import a character, MOVIN Studio attempts to automatically map bones between the custom skeleton and the internal MOVINMan skeleton.
 If you notice unusual or missing motion data in certain joints, check the bone mapping setting.

-Go to the 'Character' tab, and click the 'Bone Mapping' button to review how joints are paired.
+Click the 'Bone Mapping' button to review how joints are paired.

 If any dropdown shows a '-' symbol, that joint failed to map.